Thanks for emailing that article!

 Note: Prices are shown in US dollars, and some products are not available outside the United States.
 The Glaucoma Research Foundation does not endorse these products; the information is provided for your reference.
 We recommend thoroughly researching a product before making a purchase.

-In Gleams, this article was titled "More High Tech for Low Vision."
-Thanks to Allison Lee for researching the information in this article.
+In the Gleams newsletter, this article was titled "More High Tech for Low Vision."